SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## Fork and Clone the Repository

 Open the webview of the this repository.
-On the left hand side, choose the option `Fork` and choose your GitHub account.
+On the top right, choose the option `Fork` and choose your GitHub account.

 Once the creation of the fork is complete, clone the repo in a directory of your choice and open it in your desired editor